Domotz allows you to monitor TCP Services and SNMP (v1, v2, v3) objects available on your connected devices.

 Enabling SNMP Monitoring on a device

-First of all, make sure that SNMP is enabled on the device you want to monitor.
+The first step is to make sure that SNMP is enabled on the device you want to monitor.

 Configuring SNMP sensors